 An Attorney at Laborde Earles Injury Lawyers Can Handle Your Wrongful Death Case

 Maritime injury law is complex.
-Laborde Earles Injury Lawyers has helped past clients successfully settle their maritime injury claims.
+Laborde Earles Injury Lawyers has helped past clients settle their maritime injury claims successfully.

 If you choose to work with our firm, you owe us nothing unless we win compensation for you.
-To learn more about how we can assist you, call (337) 777-7777 for a free consultation.
+To learn more about how we can assist you, contact us today for a free consultation.